julianschill/moonshine/README.md

 # moonshine
 Controlling LEDs from [Klipper](https://www.klipper3d.org) using [LED Control](https://github.com/jackw01/led-control) and a moonraker component.
 This repository contains the files and an installation script.

+## Hardware setup

+This supports WS2812B or SK6812 LED strips connected to a raspberry pi.

+Check the section in the [LED_Control documentation](https://github.com/jackw01/led-control#hardware-setup) on how to connect the LEDs.

 ## Installation

 This installation is adapted for MainsailOS, FluiddPi or a setup done by KIAUH.